borbware/unity-basics-course/programming/3-classes-methods.md

         }
     }
     ```
-* this function returns nothing, so its type is `void`
+* This function returns nothing, so its type is `void`

 ### About functionality
-* you can declare fields and methods, but cannot have any functionality outside class methods
+* You can declare fields and methods, but cannot have any functionality outside class methods
     ```c#
     class Enemy
     {